amingilani/auth0-rail5/README.md

 end
 ```

-### Generating Controllers
+### Creating Pages

+After authenticating the user, Auth0 will redirect to your app and tell you the if the authentication was successful.
+We need two callback urls, one for success authentication and one for failure, let's name them `callback`, and `failure` respectively.
+They don't need any html, css, or javascript associated with them.

-We want two pages for our simplistic app, a publicly accessible contoller home page, and a privately accessible dashboard, as well as a controller without pages for an authentication api:
+We also want two pages for our simplistic app, a publicly accessible home page, and a privately accessible dashboard.
+These will be in their own controllers.

 ```bash
 rails g controller PublicPages home && \